nikkiricks/Sloane-Phone-Node/README.md

   - GSM was going to cost $70 and then $70 to ship to get here with just 3 days to code on it which I didn't feel comfortable with.
 So I decided to get a Wifi Shield instead and try and code on it that way
   - I was waiting on an NodeMCU and didn't end up getting it in time to implement into the project
-  - To use the vibrate method like I considered above I would need to buy a [vibration motor](https://www.sparkfun.com/products/8449), it's only \$2 but I didn't have the time to wait for it.

 - **SMS** Running into issues with Twilio - Australia has regulation issues with signing up for an account that could take up to 3 days.
 Because I'm an American and have no Australian documentation I wasn't verified.
   -Then tried using [TouchSMS](https://platform.touchsms.com.au/register) but they require you to sign up manually by emailing their support team?
 No thanks.